 On occasion, mistakes happen.
 Sometimes the defendant or the insurance company stalls on paying the settlement or underpays the settlement.
 Perhaps a judge makes an incorrect ruling of law.
-What recourse do you have, if things break down after the settlement is negotiated, or after the verdict is in?
+What recourse do you have, if things break down after the settlement or trial is negotiated, or after the verdict is in?
 Let’s discuss a few scenarios so you know what to expect and how to respond.

 Appealing an Unfavorable Outcome

 If the judge or jury doesn’t rule in your favor, or if you are awarded far less of a settlement than you were expecting, you may be able to appeal the verdict to the Georgia Court of Appeals.
 However, you don’t have a right to appeal simply because you disagree with the decision.
 Instead, there needs to be evidence that a legal mistake led to the wrong outcome.
 For example, you might want to appeal if: